BackupTheBerlios/hjb-svn/trunk/docs/rst/session-objects.rst

 In HJB, each Durable Subscriber

 * is configured to receive messages from a specific Destination.
-The URL of the destination is included in the parameters of the POST request that creates it.
+The URL of the destination is one of the parameters of the POST request that creates it.

 * can be configured to use a specific message selector to control which messages are returned, by including the message selector as a parameter in the POST request that creates it.
-Similarly, a 'no-local' parameter can be used to control whether or not messages broadcast by the same connection are to be retrieved.
+Similarly, a 'no-local' parameter can be used to control whether or not it retrieves messages broadcast by the same JMS connection.

-* sends back an HJB-encoded JMS message in the response on receiving a HTTP POST request at its /receive child URL, or sends a 404 Not Found response is no message is available.
+* sends back an HJB-encoded JMS message in the response on receiving a HTTP POST request at its /receive child URL, or sends a '404 Not Found' response if no message is available.

 Queue Browsers
 --------------